-The training consists of a 360-hour Reserve Academy, a passing score on the State of Florida required Auxiliary Certification Exam, and approximately 82-hour Hillsborough County Sheriff’s Office (HCSO) Module Training.
+The training consists of a 360-hour Reserve Academy, a passing score on the State of Florida required Auxiliary Certification Exam, and approximately 82-hour Hillsborough County Sheriff’s Office (HCSO) after academy training.
 The Sheriff’s Office pays the tuition costs for the Reserve Academy, which is held Monday - Thursday, 6:00 PM - 10:00 PM and some Saturdays at Hillsborough Community College.
-If the individual has completed a Florida law enforcement academy, his or her certification may be re-activated resulting in only needing to take the HCSO module training.
+If the individual has completed a Florida law enforcement academy, his or her certification may be re-activated resulting in only needing to take the HCSO after academy training.

 Duties & Responsibilities

 Note: Depending on assigned responsibilities, employees may perform some or all of the duties below.

 Note for Trainees: Trainees are expected to learn the following duties while in a trainee status.

 - Work with a full time deputy and/or specialized units to include: Canine, Warrants, Selective Enforcement Squad (Street Crimes Unit), Vice, Auto Theft Task Force, Aviation, Marine Unit, and DUI Enforcement.

 - Engage in various other law enforcement activities and duties to include: assist with surveillances, securing crime scenes, rendering aid during natural disasters and join search parties, and performing traffic control services.